ksandstr/muidl/README.md

 How?
 ----

-Compiling µIDL, including its customized version of libIDL, requires the
+Compiling µIDL, including its customized version of libIDL, requires a post-2016/02 CCAN tree under `~/src/ccan`.
+Alter the Makefile if this doesn't suit you.
+Also, `apt-get install`

-    gnome-common flex bison llvm-3.6-dev
+    gnome-common flex bison llvm-3.6-dev libedit-dev

-packages on Devuan GNU/Linux and compatible Debian derivatives.
+on Devuan GNU/Linux and compatible Debian derivatives.
 Note that µIDL is currently incompatible with LLVM 3.7.

 The unit test framework requires the following Perl modules on the build
 system: